sistla-gautam/second-brain/1Projects/Appsmith/sync service/Code flow.md

 - all these details are tenant specific

 ---
+# add function
+- gets the users who are in the SAPCDC SSO login
+- compares them to the Engineering console user list
+	- if a given user is not present in the engineering console, adds them (API call)

+---
 # update function
 - the list of all the engineering console users and SSO users are taken, along with the required token
 - using this, we then check if the user in the engineering console exists